SchwarzIT/onyx/apps/docs/src/basics/appearance.md

 ::: warning Attention
 The base value for radius that is used for components is `4px`.

-For examples, buttons are using this value.
+For example, buttons are using this value.
 Sometimes buttons or other elements are used inside another component.
 This leads to a larger radius of the outside component to keep the visual appearance homogenous.
 :::

 ### Radius tokens